8.1 Pixel and Overlay Data, and Related Data Elements

 -

-These requirements were formerly specified in terms of the "uncompressed pixel data from which the compressed data stream was derived".
+These requirements were formerly specified in terms of the "uncompressed Pixel Data from which the compressed data stream was derived".
 However, since the form of the "original" uncompressed data stream could vary between different implementations, this requirement is now specified in terms of consistency with what is encapsulated.

 When decompressing, should the characteristics explicitly specified in the compressed data stream (e.g., spatial subsampling or number of components or planar configuration) be inconsistent with those specified in the DICOM Data Elements, those explicitly specified in the compressed data stream should be used to control the decompression.
 The DICOM Data Elements, if inconsistent, can be regarded as suggestions as to the form in which an uncompressed Data Set might be encoded, subject to the general and IOD-specific rules for uncompressed Photometric Interpretation and Planar Configuration, which may require that decompressed data be converted to one of the permitted forms.